khaledalmaarii/HackTricks-wiki/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-gatekeeper.md

 ## Gatekeeper

-**Gatekeeper** is a security feature developed for Mac operating systems, designed to ensure that users **run only trusted software** on their systems.
+**Gatekeeper** jIHDaq lo'laHbe'chugh Mac operating systems, designed to ensure that users **run only trusted software** on their systems.
 It functions by **validating software** that a user downloads and attempts to open from **sources outside the App Store**, such as an app, a plug-in, or an installer package.

 The key mechanism of Gatekeeper lies in its **verification** process.
 It checks if the downloaded software is **signed by a recognized developer**, ensuring the software's authenticity.
 Further, it ascertains whether the software is **notarised by Apple**, confirming that it is devoid of known malicious content and has not been tampered with after notarisation.